hsf-training/hsf-training-docker/_episodes/05-dockerfiles.md

 {: .callout}

 > ## Garbage cleanup
 > Notice that the last few lines of the `RUN` command clean up and remove unneeded files that get produced during the installation process.
-This is important for keeping images sizes small, since files produced during each image-building layer will persist into the final image and add unnecessary bulk.
+This is important for keeping image sizes small, since files produced during each image-building layer will persist into the final image and add unnecessary bulk.
 {: .callout}

 > ## Don't run as `root`